COVID: India opens for international travel — what happens next? | DW | 02.11.2021

 "Foreign tourists entering into India by flights other than chartered aircraft would be able to do so only with effect from November 15, on fresh Tourist Visas," said a statement from the Home Ministry.
 Until then, only dedicated cargo flights and commercial flights agreed on in bilateral air bubble pacts would be operating.

 "The chain hotels have been able to survive but it has been much harder for smaller enterprises.
-But now, domestic tourists are returning and things are starting to look up," Mark, who goes by one name and runs an Airbnb in the travel hub Goa, told DW.
+But now domestic tourists are returning and things are starting to look up," said Mark, who runs an Airbnb in the travel hub Goa.

 Less than 3 million foreign tourists visited India in 2020, a decline of almost 75% compared to the previous year.
 The government plans to issue 500,000 free visas to boost tourism, which is expected to incentivize short-term travelers to visit India.